How to Get More Reviews (15 Easy Ways That Work in 2026)

 Why Are Customer Reviews So Important?

 Before you buy a product, what’s the first thing you do?
 Usually, you’d check out the reviews from other customers.
-And that’s because we trust other people’s opinions rather than taking a company’s word for it.
+That’s because we trust other people’s opinions rather than taking a company’s word for it.

 Spiegel Research Centre found that people are 270% more likely to purchase products with reviews than those without.

-Here are a few more reasons why collecting reviews can have a positive effect on your business:
+Here are a few more reasons why collecting customer feedback can have a positive effect on your business:

-• Gathering more product reviews can improve your online reputation, establishing you as a business people can trust.
+• Gathering more product ratings can improve your online reputation, establishing you as a business people can trust.

 • Product reviews can highlight areas of improvement.

-• Exploring reviews helps you identify ways to improve customer service.
+• Exploring star reviews helps you identify ways to improve customer service.

 • Reviews written by ‘verified buyers’ can encourage even more people to make a purchase.